mcvine/mcvine/docs/sphinx/Tutorials-PowderKernel.rst

  $ python ssd2

-As you can see we get a very similar picture to what obtained in the first section using  ``SimplePowderDiffractionKernel``.
-Results for ``SimplePowderDiffractionKernel`` and ``PowderN`` component are consistent.
+As you can see we get a very similar picture to what we obtained in the first section using  ``SimplePowderDiffractionKernel``.
+Results for ``SimplePowderDiffractionKernel`` and ``PowderN`` component look consistent.

 .. figure:: images/powderN.png
    :width: 600px